Our officers will impound dogs when they are found straying.

 Impound and sustenance fees

 The NSW Companion Animal Act requires all impounded animals must be microchipped and lifetime registered prior to release from a Pound.
 This includes animals that would otherwise be subject to an exemption, such as working dogs, greyhounds, or animals less that six months of age.
-Council is unable to waive or reduce these fees, however desexed animals are cheaper to register.
+We are unable to waive or reduce these fees, however desexed animals are cheaper to register.

 The costs of lifetime registration are: